COVID-19 Updates: Taking steps to return to normal.

 As of October 1, 2014, the Alberta Energy Regulator is responsible for environmental assessments related to upstream oil and gas and coal development in the province.

-Alberta Environment and Parks will continue to maintain a single register of all environmental assessment activity information on this website (see Summary of Environmental Assessment Activity).
+The Alberta government will continue to maintain a single register of all environmental assessment activity information on this website (see Summary of Environmental Assessment Activity).

 In 1999, the governments of Canada and Alberta signed a cooperative agreement to avoid duplication and ensure that environmental assessments are conducted as efficiently and effectively as possible.